Veterans Crisis Line: 1-800-273-8255 Press "1"

 - Expressing feelings of excessive guilt or shame, failure, lack of purpose in life, or being trapped

 They may also change the way they act, and start to:

 - Perform poorly at work or school

 - Act violently or take risks (like driving fast or running red lights)

 - Do things to prepare for a suicide (like giving away special personal items, making a will, or seeking access to guns or pills)

 Get the full list of signs that someone may be considering suicide

 Learn about common suicide myths and realities, Veteran-specific suicide risks, and warning signs.

 I want to help a Veteran adjust to life at home, but I don’t know how.
 Can I get support?

 Yes.
-If you’re a family member or friend of a Veteran who’s having trouble adjusting to life at home, we can help.
-Through our national Coaching Into Care program, our licensed psychologists and social workers will talk with you by phone, free of charge, to help you find your way around the VA system and figure out the best way to help the Veteran you care about.
+If you’re a family member or friend of a Veteran who’s having trouble adjusting to life at home, VA can help.
+Through the National Coaching Into Care program, licensed psychologists and social workers will talk with you by phone, free of charge, to help you find your way around the VA system and figure out the best way to help the Veteran you care about.
 All calls are confidential (private).